 If your cat is in pain, then they may exhibit restlessness or sudden aggressive behavior, even in a friendly environment.
 Especially for older cats who are typically calm, if they begin to exhibit sudden aggression, then it probably stems from something medical.
 Take your cat to a vet if you begin to notice changes in their temperament.
 While the sudden aggression may not be the result of a medical condition, your veterinarian will be able to inform you of the possible causes and recommend you to a pet behaviorist who can help identify the cause for change in behavior.

 Like humans, cats also exhibit a change in appetite or thirst when they’re in pain.
 Their loss of appetite could be because of something serious such as an infection, organ failure, intestinal problems, or it could be the cause of a simple toothache.
 Before you look up ways to stimulate your cat’s appetite, take them to the vet to pinpoint the underlying issue.
-At Loveland Veterinary Clinic, our team of professionals are trained to identify symptoms.
+At Loveland Veterinary Clinic, our team of professionals is trained to identify symptoms.

 When you get home from work, you may have noticed your cat lounging on the highest level of their kitty-city.
 But when cats are sick or in pain, they have difficulty climbing up to higher places.
 Not only will they be hanging out on lower levels, but they’ll also show a lack of interest in their surroundings and exhibit a general sense of inactivity.
-Look for other symptoms like weight gain, diarrhea, fevor, vomiting, difficulty breathing, or duller, looser hair, and make sure you share your findings with the nurse or the veterinarian during your appointment.
+Look for other symptoms like weight gain, diarrhea, fever, vomiting, difficulty breathing, or duller, looser hair, and make sure you share your findings with the nurse or the veterinarian during your appointment.

 Cats may purr when they’re content, snuggled up under your arm, but there are also instances of stress, discomfort, or sickness where cats purr.
 Cats use purring as a form of communication, but also as a way to self-heal.
 Some studies show that purring happens at such a low frequency that the vibrations promote bone healing and ease muscle pain.
 If you notice your cat purring more often than usual, then it would be wise to take them to a veterinarian to make sure it’s not serious.
 You should also pay attention to unusual meowing or yowling as cats become more vocal when they feel stressed.

 If you notice any of these signs from your cat, then contact us today at Loveland Veterinary Clinic to schedule an appointment.
-Our team of veterinary professionals, from doctors to support staff, have an endless compassion for your pets, and we’re here to treat your special furry friend the way we’d want to be treated.
+Our team of veterinary professionals, from doctors to support staff, have endless compassion for your pets, and we’re here to treat your special furry friend the way we’d want to be treated.
 Let us help you bring your cat back to full health!